alphagov/govuk-frontend/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: '✨ Feature request'
+name: "✨ Feature request"
 about: Suggest a new feature or idea
 title: ''
-labels: 'feature request, awaiting triage'
+labels: awaiting triage, feature request
 assignees: ''

 ---

 <!--